trodemaster/packer-macOS-11/README.md

     CustomerSeed
     DeveloperSeed
     none
+### Customize username, password, hostname & ssh key
+Changing the username/pass in the http/packer.pkg has been deprecated.
+The current version supports passing user details as packer variables.
+Configuring the following vars will remove the packer user and add a new one with the provided variables.
+Setting a hostname and ssh key simplifies connecting to the VM once the build is completed.

+    remove_packer_user = true
+    new_username = "claris"
+    new_password = "m00000f!"
+    new_ssh_key = "ssh-ed25519..."
+    new_hostname = "mac123vm"

-### Apple GPU support on Big Sur hosts
+### Apple GPU support
-If the host system is running macOS 11.x enabling the virtualized GPU provides a dramatic speedup of the GUI.
+If the host system is running macOS 11.x or later enabling the virtualized GPU provides a dramatic speedup of the GUI.
 This version of the template uses a post-processor to add the needed vmx config if the host OS is macOS 11.x+.
+This capability is a beta VMware Fusion feature and has some known issues.

 ### Use downloaded version of VMware tools .iso
 Sometimes newer versions of VMware tools are available from vmware.com .
 Check https://vmware.com/go/tools .
 If you want to use an iso besides the one included with VMware fusion then update the variable tools_path